okansungur/drafts/README.md

 ```

-- Bill Pugh Singleton Implementation:  The most widely used approach for Singleton class as it doesn’t require synchronization
+__Bill Pugh Singleton Implementation__:  The most widely used approach for Singleton class as it doesn’t require synchronization
 ```
 public class BillPughSingleton {
     private BillPughSingleton() {